SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_hands_on.md

 ```
 $ qalter -tc 25 123456789
 ```
-this will increase it from 20 to 25 (you need to use the right job id)
+this will increase it from 20 to 25 (you need to use the right job id).

-* You can decrease it too, but this does not affect the running tasks, only the number of tasks that will be started subsequently
+* You can decrease it too, but this does not affect the running tasks, only the number of tasks that will be started subsequently.